 - With mixed anxiety and depressed mood- A combination of depression and anxiety is predominant.

-- With disturbance of conduct- Disturbance of conduct is predominant.
+- With the disturbance of conduct- The disturbance of conduct is predominant.

 - With mixed disturbance of emotions and conduct- Both emotional symptoms (e.g., depression, anxiety) and a disturbance of conduct are predominant.

 - Unspecified- For maladaptive reactions that are not classifiable as one of the specific subtypes of adjustment disorder.

 Adjustment disorders are caused by life stressors.
 Factors that influence how well a person reacts to stress, causing an individual to be more susceptible to an adjustment disorder.
 These factors may include economic conditions, availability of social supports, and occupational and recreational opportunities.
 Susceptibility to stress may include such factors as social skills, intelligence, genetics, and existing coping strategies.

 - Feeling sad, hopeless, or not enjoying things you used to enjoy

 - Worrying or feeling anxious, nervous, jittery, or stressed out

 - Loss of self-esteem

 - Difficulty functioning in daily activities